 If you’re developing a history/archaeology-themed series, get in touch!
-I’m available for research and consulting and can provide flexible rates depending on your project needs.
+I’m available for research, producing and consulting and can provide flexible rates depending on your project needs.

 Email: annelise dot baer at gmail dot com